pusher/feeds-client-js/README.md

   `tailSize` items will be retrieved, followed by live items as they are published (`lastEventId` takes precedence if both are provided)

-- `onOpending`: [optional] callback to fire when the subscription is opening
+- `onOpening`: [optional] callback to fire when the subscription is opening

 - `onOpen`: [optional] callback to fire when the subscription is open